 Why update assets with an Excel file ?

-Updating resources is useful if you want to modify lot of attributes of several elements.
+Updating resources is useful if you want to modify lot of attributes of several assets.

 These modifications can be made through several databases.